How were you able to get your stats so high as a level one character? Red Mage:

-- In a strategy game, creating massive armies of a single type of unit ("Zerg Rush").
+- In a strategy game, creating massive armies of a single type of unit ("Zerg Rush" or "massing").

 - "Camping", or staying in a tactical place for extended periods of time in order to pick off other players, block a passageway, or collect a reappearing special item (except when defending a mission objective, such as the team flag, when it's expected).

 - In a tabletop game, attempting to shoehorn the one favored skill or stat as a valid solution to every problem.

 - In a MMORPG, Level Grinding to inhuman levels or earning inhuman amounts of money or another item.

 - In any game, repeatedly using a verified glitch to your advantage.

 - In any game, building up massive amounts of defense for a character or perhaps a base, so that any enemy attack will deal very little damage.
 This is often referred to as "turtling".

 The existence of Whoring is a testament to how difficult it is to balance a game.
 For good or bad, expect your game to be played in ways you never imagined.
 Even with an army of testers, you are very likely to miss that one crucial flaw in your carefully balanced strategic house of cards.
 There is no way to make a game whore-proof, except perhaps by making the gameplay so diverse that there's always room for new strategies (and hence a chance to finally beat the trick).
 Even so, once you ship the game, balance is ultimately in the hands of your players.

 The designers may or may not choose to Nerf